 - Find packaging options at Clearbags (including compostable sleeve options), and EcoEnclose

 - I typically do not put business, post cards, or personal signage out with items.
 These extra bits get kind of cluttered when I merchandise items together.
-I am happy to give business cards to customers, though.
+I’d rather have a conversation with people about what they are looking at, THEN give them a business card when it means more to them.